getsling/AppTemplate/README.md

 ## What is this?
 This is Gangverk's app template to create a new (universal) iOS app.
 It uses our preferred folder structure, default pods and handy macros.
 It includes a command line build script for creating a new build and uploading it to Hockey.

-If you need a slide over menu, have a look at [gangverk/MenuSkeleton](https://github.com/gangverk/MenuSkeleton) for a good skeleton that fits this project template.
+For a list of recommended frameworks and libraries have a look at [recommendations.md](https://github.com/gangverk/MenuSkeleton/recommendations.md).

 ## Create a new project from the template